-Neil and Kate Woodward, the Senior Leaders (the Leadership), recognise the importance of SW London Vineyard’s ministry/work with children and young people and Adults (being those over 18 years old, who have need for care and support (whether or not the local authority is meeting any of those needs) and as a result of those care and support needs are unable to protect themselves from either the risk of, or the experience of abuse or neglect) in need of protection and the church’s responsibility to protect everyone entrusted to its care.
+Neil and Kate Woodward, the Senior Leaders (the Leadership), recognise the importance of SW London Vineyard’s ministry/work with Children* and Youth* and CSN Adults** in need of protection and the church’s responsibility to protect everyone entrusted to its care.

-- This church is committed to the safeguarding of children and Adults and ensuring their well-being.
+This church is committed to the safeguarding of Children and CSN Adults and ensuring their well-being.
 Specifically:

-- We recognise that we all have a responsibility to help prevent the physical, sexual, emotional abuse and neglect of children and young people (those under 18 years of age) and to report any such abuse that we discover or suspect.
+- We recognise that we all have a responsibility to help prevent the physical, sexual, emotional abuse and neglect of Children and Youth (those under 18 years of age) and to report any such abuse that we discover or suspect.

-- All children and young people have the right to be treated with respect, to be listened to and to be protected from all forms of abuse.
+- All Children and Youth have the right to be treated with respect, to be listened to and to be protected from all forms of abuse.

 - We believe all adults should enjoy and have access to every aspect of the life of the place of worship/organisation unless they pose a risk to the safety of those we serve.

-- We undertake to exercise proper care in the appointment and selection of all those who will work with children and Adults.
+- We undertake to exercise proper care in the appointment and selection of all those who will work with Children and CSN Adults.

 We are committed to:

-- Following the requirements for UK legislation in relation to safeguarding children and Adults and good practice recommendations.
+- Following the requirements for UK legislation in relation to safeguarding Children and CSN Adults and good practice recommendations.

 - Implementing the requirements of legislation in regard to people with disabilities.